 If symptoms persist

 If pain, weakness, numbness, cramping and tingling caused by a ruptured disc persist even after you’ve tried conservative treatments, you should consider an alternative option.
 Several minimally invasive procedures are offered at Laser Spine Institute that may help alleviate your symptoms.
-Our orthopedic surgeons use state-of-the-art techniques to precisely remove herniated disc tissue and release trapped nerves.
-Contact Laser Spine Institute today and receive a complimentary review of your MRI or CT scan.
+Our surgeons use state-of-the-art techniques to precisely remove herniated disc tissue and release trapped nerves.
+Contact Laser Spine Institute today and receive a review of your MRI or CT scan.